Single Parent Surrogacy

 Surrogacy offers intended parents the ability pass along their own genetics and to be involved in their child’s life from the moment of conception.
 Surrogacy also allows you to be matched with a surrogate that you can build a strong relationship with and to be a part of the pregnancy from the day of the embryo transfer through the delivery.

-Moving through the surrogacy process with Growing Generations as a single intended parent is a process very much like moving through it with a partner.
-You will still create a profile, progress through screening and matching, select an egg donor, and hopefully, end up with a child.
+Moving through the surrogacy process with Growing Generations as a single intended parent is almost the same process as with a partner.
+You will still create a profile, complete your screening process, match with a surrogate, select an egg and/or sperm donor (if applicable), etc.

 Following profile acceptance, you will have the opportunity to meet with your surrogate over video conference or in person.
 Use this opportunity to express any concerns you may have, have your questions answered, and as a chance to get to know your surrogate on a personal level.
 Building a foundation of trust is very important.
 In fact, many of our single intended parents tell us they wind up forming strong bonds with their surrogates that are personal and sincere.